zenharris/SWbrowse/README.md

 This is intended as a demo of the library functions.
 It's under development and this is a copy of the development tree.
 There is no documentation for the library calls.

-The example database application can be used and modified in any way and if anyone ever develops their own application, that is something I'd like to know about.
+The example database application can be used and modified in any way.
+If anyone ever develops their own application from this software, that is something I'd like to know about.